How to Run Active Shooter Drills at Work

 Does your organization regularly conduct active shooter drills?
 If not, it might be time to work it into your preparedness training.

-When we think of active shooter events, we typically think of CNN coverage of standoffs with police officers, violent confrontations in crowded bars, and lasting impressions from highly publicized tragedies—such as the school shooting in Uvalde, Texas, and the attack on concertgoers in Las Vegas, Nevada.
+When we think of active shooter events, we typically think of CNN coverage of standoffs with police officers and barricades, violent confrontations in crowded bars, and lasting impressions from highly publicized tragedies—such as the school shooting in Uvalde, Texas, and the attack on concertgoers in Las Vegas, Nevada.
 These incidents raise impactful and lasting debates about mental health, security, and the well-being of educators, students, and others.
 Analyzing nationwide active shooter data also highlights that the impact of gun violence is felt broadly and reinforces that active shooter incidents can happen anywhere.

 For this article, we are using FBI data to discuss active shooter incidents.
 The FBI defines an active shooter as “one or more individuals actively engaged in killing or attempting to kill people in a populated area.”

 Although no company wants to consider the potential for an active shooter incident at their workplace, accounting for these events in your safety plans has the potential to save lives.
 In addition to creating an active shooter response plan, law enforcement officers and experts agree that introducing some form of active shooter training at work is best practice and ensures that employees understand what to do when faced with the threat of an armed individual on the premises.
+Just as fire drills are standard, active shooter preparedness needs to be a part of your emergency action plan (EAP).

 This post will examine the various types of active shooter drills, including the pros and cons of each.
 Finding the appropriate kind of exercise for your business is crucial for protecting your employees.
 Whether you have remote employees in the vicinity of an active shooter event or your workplace is in direct danger, instituting regular active shooter drills will help prepare your employees to understand what to do.